aather/autobench/README.md

 Example: To run a single benchmark **compress-7zip**, do the following:

-  **$sudo /usr/bin/phoronix-test-suite-cputests install Test pts/compress-7zip-1.6.2**
+- **$sudo /usr/bin/phoronix-test-suite-cputests install Test pts/compress-7zip-1.6.2**
-  **$sudo /usr/bin/phoronix-test-suite-cputests batch-run Test pts/compress-7zip-1.6.2**
+- **$sudo /usr/bin/phoronix-test-suite-cputests batch-run Test pts/compress-7zip-1.6.2**

 As mentioned earlier, all benchmarks are stored in **/var/lib/phoronix-test-suite/test-profiles**.
-When you run the above commands, tests will be installed in directory **/usr/share/test-suites** directory as a script and executed.
+When you run the above commands, tests will be installed in **/usr/share/test-suites** directory as a script and executed.
 Results are dumped in **/efs/autobench/test-results** (default) directory.

 Type of benchmarks available: